In honor of International Women’s Day, we’re celebrating the female clinicians worldwide who join us to bridge access to treatment for their patients.

 The Max Foundation currently supports 19 patients in Fiji, which has been part of Max Access Solutions since 2017.

 “What drives me the most is knowing that I can make a difference in a patient’s wellbeing.
-The best feeling is when you see patients improve or live longer with your help,” she adds.
+The best feeling is when you see patients improve or live longer with your help,”

 Since childhood, Dr. Bayzakova has always known that she wanted to pursue a career in which she can help people.
 Now she’s a hematologist at the National Oncology Centre in Bishkek, Kyrgyzstan, where she’s worked since 1986.
 Back when she was a medical student, she recalls a professor in one of her classes say that due to not having proper treatment, patients with acute and chronic leukemia were destined to die.